 - Eligibility: Both Wheaton and non-Wheaton College students who meet basic German language prerequisites and other program expectations

-- Highlights: Intentional interactions with Christians in Germany from a wide variety of confessional/ecclesial backgrounds have been a key component of the Wheaton in Germany program since its inception in 1977.
+- Highlights: Students develp their proficiency in German while deepening their understanding of German history and contemporary culture.
+Intentional interactions with Christians in Germany from a wide variety of confessional/ecclesial backgrounds have been a key component of the Wheaton in Germany program since its inception in 1977.
 Students participate in worship in both "free" and "established" church congregations, and they engage practicing Christians from many walks of life in home stay settings, group activities, and service learning placements.

-During the program, all students will take a course in German language and cultural history and complete an internship:
+All students register for 8 credit hours, taking a course in German language and cultural history and completing an internship:

 - GERM 343: "What is German?"
 (4 credit hours)

 A survey of cultural periods and developments in German-speaking Europe from early beginnings in the Holy Roman Empire to the present-day Berlin Republic with special focus on the question of German national identity.
-(Global Perspectives [GP] / Historical Perspectives [HP] Thematic Tags)
+This course will investigate a variety of cultural artifacts including short prose texts, poetry, dramatic performances, film clips, select artworks, and architectural examples.

 - GERM 496: Internship (4 credit hours)